1 Kings 5: Solomon's contract with Hiram of Tyre (5:1–12)

 Israel at the time of David was a lowly developed agrarian country, so Solomon needed foreign help for his building projects, as the rest that eluded his father was finally achieved (2 Samuel 7:1, 10–13).
 The Phoenicians were suitable partners because of their world-wide trading connections, high cultural standards, and the source of large timber in the mountains of Lebanon.
 Solomon ordered timber shipments and offered compensation not only for the materials but also for labor.
-Hiram's price is the delivery of a large quantity of wheat and oil from Israel.
-The discussion between the two kings included the notes of the Davidic covenant and the clarification of why Solomon, not David before him, the one who built the temple.
+Hiram I's price is the delivery of a large quantity of wheat and oil from Israel.
+The discussion between the two kings included the notes of the Davidic covenant and the clarification of why Solomon, not David before him, is the one who built the temple.